davidcoles/vc5/README.md

 ## Quickstart

+For best results you should disable/uninstall irqbalance.

+You will need to select a primary IP to pass to the balancer.
+This is used for the BGP router ID and, when only using a single subnet, as the source address for healthcheck probe packets.

 A simple example on a server with a single, untagged ethernet interface:

 * `apt-get install git make libelf-dev golang-1.20 libyaml-perl libjson-perl ethtool` (or your distro's equivalent)